-Siemens Energy has begun real-world testing of its new 154-metre rotor on a 6 MW offshore wind turbine in Sterild, Denmark.
-This SWT-6.0-154 turbine has the longest rotor blades in the world, each measuring 75 metres in length.
-With a record diameter of 154 metres, each SWT-6.0-154 turbine can produce 25 million kWh of green electricity at sea, enough to power 6,000 homes.
+Siemens Energy has begun field testing its new 154-meter rotor on a 6 MW offshore wind turbine in Østerild, Denmark.
+This SWT-6.0-154 turbine has the longest rotor blades in the world, each measuring 75 meters in length.
+With a record diameter of 154 meters, each SWT-6.0-154 turbine can generate 25 million kWh of green electricity offshore, enough to power 6,000 homes.

-As early as May 2011, Siemens installed the first prototype of its new 6 MW turbine with a 120-metre rotor (SWT-6.0-120).
-It has been working perfectly for over a year now.
-The standard version of the 6 MW turbine will be equipped with the 154-metre rotor and is expected to set new benchmarks for offshore wind.
+Back in May 2011, Siemens installed the first prototype of its new 6 MW turbine with a 120-meter rotor (SWT-6.0-120).
+It has now been running perfectly for over a year.
+The production version of the 6 MW turbine will be equipped with the 154-meter rotor and should set new standards in offshore wind power.

-This driveless technology allows for a compact design: thanks to Siemens' Direct Drive technology, the SWT-6.0 is the lightest turbine in its class, with a gondola weighing only 200 tons.
-This robust design, combined with a lightweight weight, reduces the cost of infrastructure, installation and maintenance of offshore wind turbines.
+This drive-free technology makes for a compact design: thanks to Siemens Direct Drive technology, the SWT-6.0 is the lightest turbine in its class, with a nacelle weighing just 200 tonnes.
+This robust design, combined with low weight, reduces the costs associated with infrastructure, installation and maintenance of offshore wind turbines.

-The first Siemens 6 MW wind turbine was installed in May 2011 at the test centre in Vresre, Denmark.
-Due to height restrictions, a 120-metre rotor was used on this prototype.
-It has been in operation for over a year now and has set new production records during this testing phase.
-The 154-metre rotor is installed on a 6 MW turbine at the new national test centre in Sterild, Denmark, and the official commissioning of the turbine took place on 6 October 2012, when the centre was inaugurated.
+The first Siemens 6 MW wind turbine was installed in May 2011 at the Høvsøre test center in Denmark.
+Due to height restrictions, a 120-meter rotor was used on this prototype.
+It has now been in operation for over a year, and has set new production records during this test phase.
+The record-breaking 154-meter-long rotor is installed on a 6 MW turbine at the new national test center in Østerild, Denmark, and was officially commissioned at the center's inauguration on October 6, 2012.

-The B75 blade used on the new rotor is characterized by high stability and low weight.
-Its special aerodynamic profile offers optimal performance over a wide range of wind speeds.
-For the construction of the B75 blade, Siemens implemented the patented IntegralBlade® process, which allows rotor blades to be manufactured in a single block without junction points.
-An IntegralBlade blade® weighs up to 20% less than a blade built using conventional methods.
-In the end, the well thought-out profile of these blades increases energy efficiency, while their lightness has a positive impact on the cost of the mast and foundations.
+The B75 blade used on the new rotor features high stability and low weight.
+Its special aerodynamic profile offers optimum performance over a wide range of wind speeds.
+For the construction of the B75 blade, Siemens used the patented IntegralBlade® process, which enables rotor blades to be manufactured as a single unit, with no junction points.
+An IntegralBlade® blade weighs up to 20 % less than a blade built using conventional methods.
+Ultimately, the well-thought-out profile of these blades increases energy efficiency, while their light weight has a positive impact on the cost of the mast and foundations.

-Siemens will soon install two additional new SWT-6.0 prototypes at the Gunfleet Sands wind farm in the UK.
+Siemens will soon be installing two more SWT-6.0 prototypes at the Gunfleet Sands wind farm in the UK.
 These will be the first prototypes of this new generation of offshore wind turbines to be tested on the high seas.
-Both wind turbines will be equipped with the 120-metre rotor.
+Both turbines will be equipped with the 120-meter rotor.